 Spring has officially begun, and warmer weather will soon have us all heading outdoors.
 That means more time spent in the sun.
-Because they’ll soon be exposed to more sunlight, now is a great time to start thinking about how you can help your aging relative to prevent skin cancer.
+Because they’ll soon be exposed to more sunlight, now is a great time to start thinking about how to assist your aging relative with skin cancer prevention.

 About Skin Cancer